eliyetres/lt2314-project/data/README.md

 ## COCTAILL-full

-COCTAILL – Corpus of course book texts as input to learner language modeling [1]
+COCTAILL – Corpus of course book texts as input to learner language modeling.
+The COCTAILL corpus contains aproximatley 800.000 tokens of Swedish texts from coursebooks aimed at second/foreign language (L2) learning.
+[1]

 ## Word vectors